edistyping/javascript-breakfastapp/README.md

-# Korean Food!
+# Breakfast Food!

 ### To Do

-+ Find an API for korean receipts
-    - Might have to create my own.
-If so, just find like 20 receipts

-+ Decide how to fetch+display next contents
-    - Can we load more data as we scroll down without using j-Query?

-+ Filter by spicyness
-    - Number of ingrendts
-    - Main general ingredeints use
+1. Infinite Scrolls
+    - Load/Add one more time each time it's scrolled to bottom
+    - Don't forget Loading... icon

+2. Learn how to adjust Container to fixed-size then adding more into it.

+3.

 ### Finished